Social-Institute-WAAS/site-rebrand-fork/README.md

 - [ ] Create a partials directory, with main page parts;
 - [ ] Move every image to app/images directory;
 - [ ] Configure pipelines to automation deploy;
+- [ ] Change favicons background to white, convert to jpg.